 Commodity Price Risk.
 The prices we receive for our crude oil, NGL and natural gas production directly impact our revenue, profitability, access to capital, and future rate of growth.
 Crude oil, NGL and natural gas prices are subject to unpredictable fluctuations resulting from a variety of factors, including changes in supply and demand and the macroeconomic environment, and seasonal anomalies, all of which are typically beyond our control.
 The markets for crude oil, NGL and natural gas have been volatile, especially over the last several years.
 Commodity prices have improved from historic lows in 2020 resulting from the impacts of the COVID-19 pandemic.
 However, future case surges, outbreaks, COVID-19 virus variants, the potential that current vaccines may be less effective or ineffective against future COVID-19 virus variants, and the risk that large groups of the population may not receive vaccinations against COVID-19, could have further negative impacts on prices.
-Additionally, commodity prices are subject to heightened levels of uncertainty related to geopolitical issues such as the ongoing armed conflict between Russia and Ukraine and recent production cut announcements from OPEC.
+Additionally, commodity prices are subject to heightened levels of uncertainty related to geopolitical issues such as the ongoing armed conflicts between Russia and Ukraine and between Israel and Hamas, and recent production cut announcements from OPEC.
 The realized prices we receive for our production also depend on numerous factors that are typically beyond our control.
-Based on our sales volumes during the six months ended June 30, 2023 would have increased (decreased) the Company's revenues by approximately \$12.5 million on an annualized basis and a \$0.10 per Mcf increase (decrease) in the weighted average natural gas price for the six months ended June 30, 2023 would have increased (decreased) the Company's revenues by approximately \$12.5 million on an annualized basis and a \$0.10 per Mcf increase (decrease) in the weighted average natural gas price for the six months ended June 30, 2023 would have increased (decreased) the Company's revenues by approximately \$595,000 on an annualized basis.
+Based on our sales volumes during the nine months ended September 30, 2023 would have increased (decreased) the Company's revenues by approximately \$13.9 million on an annualized basis and a \$0.10 per Mcf increase (decrease) in the weighted average natural gas price for the nine months ended September 30, 2023 would have increased natural gas price for the nine months ended September 30, 2023 would have increased (decreased) the Company's revenues by approximately \$663,000 on an annualized basis.

 We enter into commodity derivative contracts to reduce the risk of fluctuations in commodity prices.
 The fair value of our commodity derivative contracts is largely determined by estimates of the forward curves of the relevant price indices.
-As of June 30, 2023, a \$1.00 increase (decrease) in the forward curves associated with our crude oil commodity derivative instruments would have decreased (increased) our net derivative positions for these products by approximately \$886,000.
+As of September 30, 2023, a \$1.00 increase (decrease) in the forward curves associated with our crude oil commodity derivative instruments would have decreased (increased) our net derivative positions for these products by approximately \$3.9 million.